harigopal/learn-reasonml-workshop/README.md

   14. In Ex.
 21, `ref` is mentioned for the first time with no explanation.
   15. Some wonky comments at the beginning of Ex.
 22.
   16. Ex.
 22 says *If we don't care about an argument we can ignore it using "= _"*.
 You can also just not mention 'em? `({firstName, lastName})` works too.
 Cleaner, too.
+  17. General note: I didn't pay any attention to the generated `.bs.js` files.
+Should I have?